 'My equal partner in everything': Jimmy and Rosalynn Carter's 77-year marriage

-They met when he was 3 and she was just one day old.
+They met when he was 3 and she was just 1 day old.
 They'd go on to be married for 77 years — the longest married couple in presidential history.

 By their own accounts, Jimmy and Rosalynn Carter weren't just spouses, but full partners who counted their relationship as their greatest achievement.
 Their bond endured a tumultuous single term in the White House, Jimmy's fight with cancer and a long post-presidency life marked by modest living and community service.